Saturday 7 February 2015

 "Thus the heavens and the earth were finished, and all the host of them.
 And on the seventh day God ended His work which He had made; and He rested on the seventh day from all His work which He had made.
 And God blessed the seventh day, and sanctified it: because that in it He had rested from all His work which God created and made."
 (Genesis 2:1-3).

 Saturday is the true Sabbath, the seventh day of the week, the one enshrined in the heart of the Ten Commandments, Exodus 20: 8-11.
-Now, though she was talking about the command to "be fruitful and multiply," I'm going to quote Nancy Campbell, because it is true about the Sabbath commandment, "We can find no place in Scripture where God rescinds this command." (quoted from here).
+Now, though she was talking about the command to "be fruitful and multiply," I'm going to quote Nancy Campbell, because it is true about the Sabbath commandment, "We can find no place in Scripture where God rescinds this command." (link no longer exists).
 Now back to the topic.

 ~